-Our First Steps in Music outreach programme aims to provide opportunities for young people from local schools to be taught and learn music.
-This will involve our two tutors teaching brass and woodwind instruments, either within the school environment or in our band hall in Garryowen (scroll down to read about our teachers).
+Our First Steps in Music outreach programme aims to provide opportunities for young people to be taught and learn music.
+This involves our two tutors teaching brass and woodwind instruments, either within a school environment or in our band hall in Garryowen (scroll down to read about our teachers).

 In these challenging times, where purchasing instruments or having music lessons may be difficult, we aim to give young people support and the opportunity to have access to a bank of musical instruments, subsidised music lessons, and to be part of a musical group.

 Meet our teachers